beyond88/typescript/README.md

 ## What is TypeScript
-- Superset of JavaScript created by Microsoft.
+- Superset of JavaScript created by Microsoft
 - Allows static strict typing
 - Extra features - interfaces, enum, tuples, and generics
 - Supports latest features like arrow function, let, and const .etc